SHIVANGA412/Frontend-Assignment/README.md

 - Open `index.html` in any browser
 - Bootstrap CSS and JS are linked via CDN
 - The page layout and design automatically adjust for mobile, tablet, and desktop

+ ### Why CDN is used?
+Bootstrap is linked using a **CDN (Content Delivery Network)**.
+This allows the project to:
+- Load Bootstrap files directly from fast global servers
+- Avoid keeping extra CSS/JS files in the project
+- Make the website design work immediately when opened in a browser